What is Nordic Walking? And Why You Need

 2. Your knees and hips will thank you.

 The poles let you offload weight from your hips and knees into your upper body.
-You can walk further, faster or even pain-free.
+You can walk further, faster and/or perhaps even pain-free.

 3. It revs up the calorie burning.

-Research shows that it burns up to 46% more calories than standard walking.
+Research shows that Nordic walking burns up to 46% more calories than standard walking.

 4. It sculpts your arms and shoulders.

-Nordic walking uses 90 percent of your muscles, especially the underused upper body muscles.
+Nordic walking uses 90% of your muscles, especially the underused upper body muscles.

 5. It helps balance your blood sugar.